 gmsh2nek¶

-Nek5000 provides a conversion tool to convert Gmsh <https://gmsh.info> meshes (.msh
+Nek5000 provides a conversion tool to convert Gmsh <https://gmsh.info> meshes (.msh files) into Nek meshes (.re2 files) called gmsh2nek.

-, and it can be compiled from that directory with ./maketools gmsh2nek
+The source code is located in nek5000/tools, and it can be compiled from that directory with ./maketools gmsh2nek.

-In addition to the compilers necessary to use Nek5000, gmsh2nek
+In addition to the compilers necessary to use Nek5000, gmsh2nek requires cmake.

 See Before You Begin for more information on dependencies.

-Once it is compiled, the executable will be available in nek5000/bin
+Once it is compiled, the executable will be available in nek5000/bin.

 Before converting a Gmsh mesh, make sure to save it with the appropriate format.
 Both ASCII and binary version 2 formats are supported.
 The Binary format is recommend for large meshes.
 The appropriate options from Gmsh are shown in Fig. 10.